 Like you, for one.
 And thousands of people like you.
 To date, we’ve trained more than 17,000 people across the globe to fight climate change at home.
 These people – Climate Reality Leaders – have been instrumental in pushing cities to embrace renewable electricity, organizing national youth climate strikes, and so, so, so much more.

-This June, we’re headed to Brisbane to train our latest class of Climate Reality Leaders to take action in Australia, the Pacific islands, and beyond.
+This August, we’re headed to Minneapolis-St. Paul to train our latest class of Climate Reality Leaders to take action in Minnesota and beyond.
 Will you join us?

 Climate Reality Leaders come from all walks of life.
 But they all share the same desire to make a difference and help create a sustainable future for the Earth.
-And we want to see you at our next training in Brisbane.
+And we want to see you at our next training in Minneapolis-St. Paul.
 Learn more and apply today.

 Before You Go